 Once there is no more drainage on the bandaid, you may begin to apply surgical tape to the entire incision as before.

 - Burning sensation to skin around the area

-Treatment: If you have a wound breakdown, you will continue taping the entire incision except this isolated area.
-You will need to apply Neosporin twice daily using a q-tip and place a large band aid over it.
+If you have a wound breakdown, you will continue taping the entire incision except for this isolated area.
+You will need to apply Neosporin twice daily using a q-tip and place a large band-aid over it.
 This may take a few weeks to heal.
-Once the wound closes, you may notice the pigmentation slight darker than the rest of the incision.
+Once the wound closes, you may notice the pigmentation slightly darker than the rest of the incision.
 This is normal and will fade out in time.
-See photo below for example before and after wound breakdown.

-Treatment: Ideally seromas need to be aspirated by your physician within the first 3-5 days of noticng it.
-Depending on the patient, the fluid may return and may need to be drained 1-3 times before seroma is completely healed.
+Ideally, seromas need to be aspirated by your physician within the first 3-5 days of noticing it.
+Depending on the patient, the fluid may return and may need to be drained 1-3 times before the seroma is completely healed.

 - Excessive swelling in a short period of time